4. The Remote Worker's Paradise

 • Secure housing (rental or purchase)

-• Research and arrange schools if needed
+• Research Collingwood schools if needed

 • Set up utilities and internet